 if you haven’t generated the sitemap by template from the previous advice, of course

-There’s an alternative to sitemap option of telling Google how to show your store local versions in SERP: include in
+There’s an alternative to the sitemap option of telling Google how to show your store local versions in SERP: include in the

 <head> section the following tags: